 Required Licenses

-- Business License: You must obtain a general business license to operate legally.
-Requirements typically include registering your business name and providing identification details.
+- Business License: You must obtain a general business license from the local government, which typically requires proof of business name registration and payment of a fee.

 Insurance Requirements